-We continually monitor compliance with our CR requirements, including the prohibitions against forced and involuntary labor, and promptly address identified risks or violations.
+We continually monitor compliance with our CR requirements, including the prohibitions against forced and child labor, and promptly address identified risks or violations.
 We conduct pre-sourcing assessments at all Level 1 factories before they are allowed to produce any products for us.
 We also conduct pre-sourcing assessments at certain key Level 2 factories.
 In addition, we conduct regular audits at all Level 1 and key Level 2 factories once production begins, work closely with factories to remediate any identified deficiencies and, when necessary, terminate supplier factories that fail to comply with our policies, procedures or guidelines.
-PVH is committed to building a transparent and traceable value chain, from Farm to Factory, supported by document verification, auditing, and testing programs.
+PVH is committed to building a transparent and traceable value chain, from farm to factory, supported by document verification, auditing, and testing programs.

 Certifications: At the beginning or renewal of a relationship, suppliers and licensees are required to acknowledge A Shared Commitment and agree to implement its requirements.
-PVH's Branded Merchandise Policy also requires that direct suppliers certify that materials incorporated into PVH products, whether acquired directly or indirectly, are from a source that does not use forced or involuntary labor.
+In addition, and as noted above, all direct suppliers are contractually obligated to represent and warrant that any materials incorporated into PVH products, whether acquired directly or indirectly, are from a source that does not use forced and child labor.

-Factory Audits: Audits are conducted by reputable third party auditors, typically every twelve to 24 months.
+Factory Audits: Audits are conducted by reputable third-party auditors, typically every 12 to 24 months.
 Several factors, including the results of the previous audit, dictate audit frequency.
 Audits are usually scheduled in advance with the suppliers, in order to foster a relationship of trust and cooperation, but unannounced audits are also conducted.

-Audits are guided by the Social Labor Convergence Project (SLCP), an industry-wide data collection tool that aims to create an efficient and sustainable solution for social audits, with a goal of alleviating audit fatigue for our suppliers.
-The SLCP includes specific metrics relating to forced and involuntary labor.
-In addition, as part of the audit, we seek workers' views in confidence, so that we can hear, first-hand, about factory conditions.
-We also monitor conditions at factories through assessments by independent organizations, such as the Better Work Programme.
+Audits are guided by the Social Labor Convergence Project ("SLCP"), an industry-wide data collection tool that aims to create an efficient and sustainable solution for social audits, with a goal of alleviating audit fatigue for our suppliers.
+The SLCP includes specific metrics relating to forced and child labor.
+In addition, as part of the audit, we seek workers' views in confidence, so that we can hear first-hand about factory conditions.
+We also monitor factory conditions through assessments by independent organizations, such as the Better Work Programme.

-Given the challenges posed by recruitment systems, migrant workers can be disproportionately vulnerable to forced and involuntary labor.
+Given the challenges posed by recruitment systems, migrant workers can be disproportionately vulnerable to forced and child labor.
 For this reason, PVH has worked with an external partner to identify high-risk jurisdictions for migrant labor.
 The identified jurisdictions are located primarily in East Asia, Southeast Asia, the Middle East and Africa.
-To further enhance our monitoring capability relating to forced and involuntary labor risks, we utilize a supplementary assessment tool as part of the factory audit for supplier and licensee factories in high-risk jurisdictions that is focused on recruitment practices and treatment of migrant labor.
-In parallel with these efforts, we have deepened our engagement with suppliers on the payment of recruitment fees and other migrant labor issues.
+To further enhance our monitoring capability relating to forced and child labor risks, we utilize a supplementary assessment tool as part of the factory audit for supplier and licensee factories in high-risk jurisdictions that is focused on recruitment practices and treatment of migrant labor.
+In parallel with these efforts, we have deepened our engagement with suppliers on the prohibition against the payment of recruitment fees and on other migrant labor issues.

 Remediation: PVH's audit program encourages our business partners to assume greater responsibility for their labor practices, and general compliance around employment and worker issues, by providing the opportunity for suppliers to remediate most identified issues.
 We believe that remediation best serves the interests of workers by enabling the supplier to develop safe, compliant and respectful workplaces.
-Continuous engagement with suppliers on their progress in addressing forced and involuntary labor risks helps us ensure the effectiveness of our program.
+Continuous engagement with suppliers on their progress in addressing forced and child labor risks helps us ensure the effectiveness of our program.